 Red Shirt Army: The BOBs when they are on your side; they occasionally avert it when they are positioned in such way that the Pfhor can only come from the chokepoint and at the distance, who then get slaughtered by sniper pistols, as seen in Durandal level My own private Thermopylae.
 In times when they are your enemies, they are quite accurate with those magnums.
 Notably, the way the physics models are set up in the game's data means that their strength does not vary with the difficulty setting even when they are your enemies (most likely an oversight on the part of the developers, as the option to make their strength vary was certainly there), which means that on low difficulty settings the levels where you fight them seem much more difficult than the surrounding levels, and may be part of the reason the third game has such a reputation for difficulty.
 The same levels may not seem particularly easier on high difficulty settings because they're pretty difficult anyway.

 Vulnerable Civilians: The BoBs in the first game, where they are practically situated for maximum crossfire potential.
+They're slightly more intelligent in 2 and Infinity, where they are actually capable of killing some enemies.

 Hive Mind: The S'pht have a unified racial consciousness, which is why the Pfhor used brainwashing to control them instead of rule by fear (or just nuke them if that fails) since the necessary "infrastructure" was already there.